MrYsLab/python_banyan/docs/examples_intro.md

 This method is not typically overridden.

 Line 156 defines the *set_subscriber_topic* method that requires a topic string parameter.
-This method is called for each subscribed topic.
+This method must be called for each subscribed topic.

 Lines 166 through 167 validate that the topic is a string.
 If the topic is not a string, then a ***TypeError*** is raised.